-Unlock the Power of Frugal Meal Planning
+Unlock the Power of Budget Meal Planning

 Whip up a $50/week plan with tasty, healthy dishes.

-Learn frugal meal planning tricks like budget store hacks.
+Learn meal-planning tricks like budget store hacks.

 Master batch cooking to save cash and waste.